spacecrafts/spacecrafts/docs/mechanics/crafting-mechanics.md

 * add "sockets" to components, e.g. for lasers and other tech that can operate on crystals there can be a socket to plug in a crystal that buffs the efficiency and other stats => via edges
-* a special "connector" component can be used to fuse modules without being a module themselves. part from being cheaper this is better in some regards ( extra tech needed) planetary lift: a component that is build both on planet and in orbit to allow transfering modules without the modules being able to fly on their own. more components = larger modules allowed to transfer

 ## Computation